jremillard/osm-import-toolkit/README.md

 with the external data, and outputs the changes to be made to OSM.

- - Conversion for uploading - The OSM servers have a limit on the upload size, the output files will need to be subdividied before uploading.
+ - Conversion for uploading - The OSM servers have a limit on the upload size, the output files will need to be subdivided before uploading.
-If your output data is not in .osc file, then it will need to be convereted before uploading.
+If your output data is not in .osc file, then it will need to be converted before uploading.

  - Uploading - Doing the actual upload to the OSM servers.